 3. What are the benefits of pursuing a non-clinical career after BDS?

-Dental graduates entering non-clinical roles can often anticipate higher salaries compared to clinical practice, improved work-life balance, flexibility in working hours, and opportunities for career advancement.
+Dental graduates entering non-clinical roles can often anticipate higher salaries compared to clinical practice.
+Fields like medical writing and medical coding can help improve work-life balance, flexibility in working hours, and opportunities for career advancement.

 4. How do I apply to find jobs after a BDS if I don’t want to pursue an MDS?